-This article was originally published by Teespring Creator Alison Scott on medium.com under the title “I stared an online t-shirt business…and all I got was this lousy t-shirt”.
+This article was originally published by Teespring Creator Alison Scott on medium.com under the title “I started an online t-shirt business…and all I got was this lousy t-shirt”.
 We caught up with Alison recently on her Facebook ad best practices, thoughts on the new T2 updates, and more—read the full interview here.

 I sell t-shirts on the Internet.
 I also hang out in a couple of groups for people who sell t-shirts on the Internet.
 For both these reasons, I’ve started to get quite a lot of friends requests from people who want to make money selling t-shirts on the Internet, and I don’t have time to help all those people with queries.